ecordes-vt/docs/src/docs/automate-studio/getting-started/README.md

                 <ul>
                     <li>

-The 4 main concepts you need to know about are:
+The main concepts you need to know about are:

-1. **Nodes:** These are the shapes in the editor that represent discrete steps in your flow.
+1. **Nodes:** These are the button-like shapes in the editor that represent discrete steps in your flow.
 2. **Wires:** These are the lines that connect the nodes together.
 3. **Flow:** This is an overall term for the "graph" (or node-and-wire model) that you define by dropping and connecting your nodes on the canvas.
 4. **Message:** The `msg` variable is the highest level variable that is sent from one node to another at flow runtime.